AutomationSolutionz/automationsolutionz.github.io/docs/zeuz-server/Project/Others/how-to-create-and-manage-labels.md

 ---
 id: how-to-create-and-manage-labels
-title: How to create and manage Labels
+title: Creating and Managing Labels
 ---

 ### What is a Label in test cases?